 As expected, the moment tickets for the concert went up for sale towards the end of 2021, they sold out faster than one could chant Rebel Girl.
-Most of the performances in the 2022 North America and Europe tours witnessed the ticketing process complete within minutes.
+Most of the performances in the 2022 North American and European tours witnessed the ticketing process complete within minutes.
 Many fans interested in purchasing tickets from third-party resellers could only afford tickets that cost more than $200–300 per seat.

 When you couple the low ticket availability with the band's intense Gen X and Gen Y fans, all eager to cross off watching Bikini Kill live off their respective bucket lists, prices are inevitable and destined to skyrocket in the resale market.